 By incentivizing engagement and promotion, the system scales exponentially.
 It becomes a more cost-effective alternative to traditional marketing methods.
 Beating the algorithm on social networks is no cakewalk, but viral marketing campaigns are worth the effort.

 The Basics of Viral Marketing Strategy

 - It is generally a type of social media marketing.

-- Social viral posts inform and engage people about your product.
+- Social viral posts inform and engage people about your brand or product.

 - The term “viral marketing” is based on the speed and scale at which a marketing campaign spreads.

 - It is an effective strategy because the audience handles the bulk of the marketing efforts.

 - These posts make their way to the seekers of products through widespread sharing.
 Hence, they create brand awareness in the best possible way.

 - Viral posts not only get the job done but also entertain people on their way.